guru-narayana/Enhancing-SAC/README.md

 ```

 ## To Run
-Head to the main.ipynb and run each cell (if required change the name of the environment) to reproduce the results.
+Head to the main.ipynb and run each cell to reproduce the results.
-Note : It would take around 15hrs to reproduce results for each environment.